 University of Minnesota Armory, Military training building on Church Street, Minneapolis, United States.

-The building was constructed in 1896 after a fire destroyed the previous training facility, showing how important military infrastructure was to the university.
-It also served as a basketball court for the Minnesota Golden Gophers until 1925.
+The building went up in 1896 after a fire destroyed the previous training facility on the site.
+It also served as a basketball court for the Minnesota Golden Gophers until a new arena opened in 1925.

 The building honors students who served in early conflicts and shows how important military training was to the university.
 You can sense this connection to the past as you move through the spaces.